-Thank you for choosing Borland Groover for your digestive health care needs.
-We value each of our patients and strive to offer you the best possible care from start to finish to help you fully understand your condition and develop a thoughtful, comprehensive plan to get you back to wellness as soon as possible.
+Thank you for choosing Borland Groover for your gastroenterology care needs.
+We value each of our patients and strive to offer you the best gastrointestinal care from start to finish to help you fully understand your condition and develop a thoughtful, comprehensive plan to get you back to wellness as soon as possible.
 Below is some helpful information to make your visit as pleasant and comfortable as possible.

 What to expect on your first office visit